RBVI/stringApp/doc_automation.md

    The maximum number of proteins to return in addition to the query set.
 It must be a value between 0 and 10000.

-- `network` (optional) *String* Default: `current`
+- `networkType` (optional) *String* Default: `full STRING network`

-   Specifies a network by name, or by SUID if the prefix `SUID:` is used.
-The keyword `CURRENT`, or a blank value can also be used to specify the current network.
+   By default, the query will retrieve functional associations from STRING, but it can be set to physical interactions by setting this option to `physical subnetwork`.

 - `newNetName` (optional) *String*